 GRIDCON® Active Filter

-Active harmonic filters for broad band harmonics reduction
+Active harmonic filters for clean power grids

 Your Advantages at a Glance